Q: Can game or hunting dogs be retrieved from another person's land without permission?

 Kentucky’s Hunter Orange Clothing Law requires ALL HUNTERS and persons accompanying them, hunting for any species during the modern gun, muzzleloading, and youth fire - arm deer seasons, or a firearm elk or bear season to wear solid, unbroken hunter orange color visible from all sides on the head, back and chest.

-Garments can be of mesh type material, as long as openings in the mesh weave are no wider than one-quarter inch by any measurement.
+Hunter orange garments can be of mesh type material, as long as openings in the mesh weave are no wider than one-quarter inch by any measurement.
 Garments may display a small portion of another color.

 The following are common examples of violations related to hunter orange clothing: